-Hermann, an historic little town with a population of around 2500 people, is nearly 200 years old.
-Early settlers hoped to create their own version of Utopia when they arrived — and worked hard towards achieving that goal.
+Hermann, Missouri, an historic little town with a population of around 2500 people, is nearly 200 years old.
+Early German settlers hoped to create their own version of Utopia when they arrived — and worked hard towards achieving that goal.
 Indeed, the town has a National Historic District with 360+ buildings, structures, and objects.
 That’s a lot of history in a town with just over a thousand households (according to the 2010 Census)!

 Beer and Pizza at Tin Mill Brewery

 The mill itself originally drew me to planning an evening at the Tin Mill Brewery — but the beer and pizza kept me for the night.
 However, even if you’re just driving through Hermann, the Tin Mill offers self-guided tours seven days a week.

 If you’ve never been in a mill, they’re fascinating.
 Tin Mill Brewing’s original mill is still intact — with working parts.
 Even though the mill is a 100+ years old, there’s still a hint of grain dust when you walk through the milling area.
 Although I suppose it could have been my imagination too, as I could almost hear the creaking of the wheel turning to crush the grains into flour.

 Best Beer and Pizza

 One sure thing is that there’s great beer to taste while you’re waiting for your pizza to cook in the brick oven at Tin Mill.
 If you’ve never been to Germany and drank traditional brews, now’s your chance!
 Tin Mill uses imported German barley and hops, as well as following the German Purity Law.
 And they guarantee your beer has a balanced flavor by using the old world tradition of Krausening in their beer-making.
 Curious?
 Read more at Tin Mill’s website.